kidlj/practice/README.md

 ### About

-Language exercises, experiments and demos.
+Programming exercises, experiments and demos.